Scholarships for Women Over 40

 The AAUW Career Development Grants Program

 Women looking to make a career change, advance their careers or re-enter the workforce may be eligible for the AAUW Career Development Grants Program.
 Applicants must hold a bachelor's degree that is not honorary and be citizens or permanent residents of the U.S. They must enter a field of study that differs from their original bachelor's degree and plan to participate in courses for career advancement, a certification program or a professional degree.
 Rewards of $2,000 to $12,000 are used to cover tuition, supplies, books, fees, local transportation and child care.
-To find out more, visit act.org, call (319) 337-1716 extension 60 or write AAUW Fellowships and Grants, C/O ACT, Inc., 101 ACT Dr., Iowa City, IA 52243-9000.
+Deadline is December 15.
+To find out more, visit http://www.aauw.org/what-we-do/educational-funding-and-awards/career-development-grants/

 Sophie Greenstadt Scholarship for Mid-Life Women

 Residents or those attending school in the Greater Los Angeles who are 35 or older may qualify for the Sophie Greenstadt Scholarship for Mid-Life Women.
 The scholarship is for those in Orange and Venture Counties.
 It is sponsored by the National Council of Jewish Women – Los Angeles.
 Applicants can be from freshmen to seniors, single or married, with or sans dependent children.
 The award is up to $1,000.
 Applicants must submit essays about their goals and how they intend to achieve them as well as show financial need.
 To learn more call (323) 852-8515 or email brandee at ncjwla.org/our-programs/scholarship-program/.